What is uPVC and Is it a Sustainable Construction Material for Doors and Windows?

 LCA first assesses the durability of the material, as it’s important that windows aren’t sent to landfill every ten years.
 Then, there is a calculation and comparison of U values and thermal performance.
 Carbon footprint is the last step in the analysis.
 All this determines the total sustainability of window materials.

 So, is uPVC a sustainable material according to its LCA?
-On the balance sheet, it has a much better carbon footprint than aluminium and a great thermal performance than wood.
+On the balance sheet, it has a much better carbon footprint than aluminium and a greater thermal performance than timber.

 In effect, reaching a critical mass of uPVC will have a highly positive impact on the environment.
 The more recycled uPVC there is in circulation, the less the construction industry needs to rely on oil as raw material.
 Simultaneously, less plastic will go into landfill or incineration.

-Thermotek windows and doors are engineered in Germany and manufactured locally in Australia, crafted for outstanding thermal performance and energy efficiency.
-The design focuses on heat insulation, statics, and sealing.
+Thermotek windows and doors are engineered in Germany and manufactured locally in Australia, designed for outstanding thermal performance and energy efficiency.
+With a focus on heat insulation, statics, and sealing, they create an airtight barrier against air, wind, and rain.
+Their innovative locking mechanism and high-quality sealing ensure durability and reduced maintenance.